Fahim36201/OpenROAD-flow-scripts/README.md

 ### 2.a.
 Challenges
 * In the OpenROAD flow, DRC checks work on **nangate45** and **sky130hd** with `make drc` command.
 * But for asap7, There was no rule file ( `.lydrc` ) to run DRC checks with.
-* `.lydrc` file works for Klayout version 0,27.1 or higher but the ORFS was using Klayout 0.26.4.
+* `.lydrc` file works for Klayout version 0.27.1 or higher

 &nbsp;